rwth-iat/rte/addonlibs/functionblock/onnx/README.md

 # ONNX Library

 ## Deployment
 The onnxruntime.dll and ortClib.dll need to be in the `acplt/system/sysbin` folder.
-It doesn't work, if they are in the `acplt/system/addonlibs` folder.
-But i don't know why?
+It doesn't work, if they are in the `acplt/system/addonlibs` folder:
 > "... place your DLL and the onnxruntime DLL in the same folder and use run-time dynamic linking to bind explicitly to that copy ..."
 (https://www.onnxruntime.ai/docs/reference/api/c-api.html#deployment)

 ## Summary
 This is a simple library with functionblocks to load an [ONNX](http://onnx.ai) file via C-API from [onnxruntime](https://www.onnxruntime.ai/).
 The C-API got wrapped in the library `ortClib`, which is build via MSVC as VS solution.
 The corresponding project is embedded in [](onnx) folder.
 The `ortCTest` project shows the usage of ortClib in a small console application.
+To build the ortClib you may need to restore the onnxruntime nuget package inside the sln.
+Buildevents will copy the results to [](include) folder of the onnx OV library.

 For now only one functionblock class (UnityMLAgent) is provided, that supports to perform inference (execute the ONNX file) based on following requirements:
 * 2 float vector inputs named `vector_observation` and `action_masks`